hep-mirrors/hepmc3/README.md

 to build  the search sublibrary.

-3. The subdirectory rootIO/src contains a set of source files of the rootIO sublibrary while the corresponding sheaders are located in the search/include/HepMC3 and search/include/ directories.
+3. The subdirectory rootIO/src contains a set of source files of the rootIO sublibrary while the corresponding headers are located in the search/include/HepMC3 and search/include/ directories.
 The rootIO/CMakeLists.txt file is used by cmake to build  the search sublibrary.